-Burundi forces kill suspected government critics, says group
+Burundi forces kill perceived regime opponents, says group

 - Comey speculates Russians may have damaging info on Trump; president tweets back with attacks

+Burundi’s government didn’t immediately respond to the rights group’s new allegations, but in the past it has repeatedly denied charges of rights abuses, dismissing them as propaganda spread by exiles.

-Burundi has been unstable since April 2015, when President Pierre Nkurunziza announced he would seek a disputed third term.
+Burundi has been plagued by violence since April 2015, when deadly protests broke out after President Pierre Nkurunziza sought a third term, leaving an estimated 1,200 people dead.
+More than 400,000 people have fled the country.

+The International Criminal Court judges last year authorized an investigation into allegations of state-sponsored crimes during the recent political upheaval in the East African nation that the U.N. human rights chief has called one of “the most prolific slaughterhouses of humans in recent times.”

+Nkurunziza rose to power in 2005 following the signing of the Arusha accords, which ended Burundi’s civil war that killed about 300,000 people.
+He was re-elected unopposed in 2010 after the opposition boycotted the vote.
+He said he was eligible for the third term in 2015 because lawmakers, not the general population, had chosen him for his first term.
+Critics called the move unconstitutional.